 The above was taken from Main street with a 55mm focal length and cropped.
 The following was taken from Forest with an 18mm focal length.
 I was aware that telephoto lenses compress the distance between objects.
 Now I see how a wide angle adds distance between objects.
 And it is interesting how much the relative position of the microwave tower moves.

 A close up of the new bridges.
 I was surprised how "wavy" the tracks look in this view.
-Several Amtrak trains use this track, and it is supposed to be in good shape.
+Amtrak trains and express commuters use this track, and it is supposed to support 70mph trains.

 And a close up of the old signaling bridge with the old signaling house.
 The newer house to the right is for the Forest Ave crossing gates.